Sriwibun/APP2_tut/README.md

 # APP2_tut
 This is a README file.
-It contains information.
+It contains information about the project.